adrys-lab/antaeus/README.md

 - IMHO there are some fields missing in some tables/entities:
     - Invoices
         - Date of the invoice --> [NOT ADDED] -> but i think its important for an invoice, identify to which dates it belongs
+        - Status --> as mentioned in Step 3, new status as FAILURE could be added, but i considered that for the exposed challenge i had to work with the mapped informatin as it was (or at least, don't modify it so much)
     - Customers
         - Active or not active --> [ADDED] -> a customer can be active for our business, or not.
-If some invoice charge problems happen
+If some invoice charge problems happen.
+            - I added that field because it could become an inconsistent business logic, like for instance, letting a customer use our services without having balance to pay us for these services.
         - the Timezone of the customer --> [NOT ADDED] -> If a customer is from a country with different timezones, it should be taken into account when charge him an invoice.
+This could become in a charge before his 1st of month.

 ### Step 5
 - check Gradle and Docker executions